 Top Community Concern

 Can the property be developed with high-density, multi-family and single family affordable housing using State of California affordable housing mandates?
-This is a debated topic without a clear cut answer at this time.
+This is a debated topic without a clear cut answer, especially as it relates to uses coupled with a future Prop FF vote.
 An overarching consideration is that State of California lawmakers are passing legislation to address the state's housing shortage (15 signed into law by Governor Brown in September 2017), including the recently passed SB 35 (see Fact Sheet and SB35 Bill Text).
 These laws do not necessarily allow the State carte blanche control and the property must meet certain qualifications to qualify.
 However, it's likely the state will continue to hand down mandates to cities dictating how many units they need to build to meet their share of regional demand, and state lawmakers will continue to propose and pass new legislation to compel cities to meet those requirements.

 The Green Valley Civic Association (“GVCA”), as a community civic organization, writes this assessment to accurately represent the facts in an unbiased manner.
 The GVCA’s role is/has been to serve as a neutral conduit of vital of information to our members and north Poway residents on this issue.
 We continue to strive to provide complete and accurate information and how it might impact the community in the long term.
 Since fall of 2015, we have had information-gathering meetings with the property owner, representatives of his PR firm Roni Hicks, Poway Open Space LLC, members of the StoneRidge men’s golf group, and Swim & Tennis Club, as well as Poway City Council Members and Staff.
 We continue to keep a line of communication open with all groups in order to provide accurate and timely information to our members and north Poway residents.